6 Reasons To Preserve Food By Canning

 BONUS – it makes a great gift:

 No need to tie a jar of preserves up with unnecessary wrapping paper; it looks beautiful just as it is.
 Canning is a lost art that takes time and effort to execute.
-It tastes wonderful, is healthful and free from mystery ingredients.
+It tastes wonderful, is healthy, and is free from mystery ingredients.

 Pro tip: a glug of white vinegar in the processing water makes the canning jars extra shiny for gifting.